bal-sm/repo-for-learning/accounting/Accounting-Made-Simple/README.md

 ##### Cash Flow from Financing Activities

-Cash flow from financing activities includes cash inflows and outflows relating to transactions with the company’s owners and creditors.
+- Cash flow from financing activities includes:
+  - cash _inflows_ and _outflows_
+    - relating to transactions with:
+      - the company’s owners and
+      - creditors.

 Common items that would fall in this category include:

-- Cash received from investors when new shares of stock are issued,
+- Cash **received** from investors when **new shares of stock are issued**,
-- Dividends paid to shareholders,
+- **Dividends paid** to shareholders,
-- Cash received from taking out a loan, and
+- Cash received from **taking out a loan**, and
-- Cash paid to pay back the principal on a loan.
-(Payments of interest are classified as an operating activity.)
+- Cash paid to **pay back the principal on a loan**.

-Important note:
-> Rapihin euy.
-(2)
+  - _(Payments of interest are classified as an operating activity.)_
+    > Bunganya masuk ke _operating activity_

+"Learning in Progress" note while do this summary:
+> Let's not overengineer with _italic_ words, except for _(an unnecessary necessary words with two parentheses)_.

 #### An example of Cash Flow Statements